Losing your partner

 How much does a funeral cost?

-ask questions.
-While an itemised quote is required by law for basic
+calls for you.
+While an itemised quote is required by law for

-funerals in NSW, you can ask for an itemised quote no matter where
+basic funerals in NSW, you can ask for an itemised quote, no matter

 Try to spend only what you can afford.
-Here are costs to
+Here are some of the

 - Funeral director fees